tobbik/lua-t/docs/Csv.rst

   line as headers and will use the passed table to define the collumns within the rows.
 The ``csv.headers`` value effects the ``table rowData`` which is returned from the row iterator function provided by ``csv:rows()``.
-If there are no headers it will be a numerically indexed table which holds a value for each column.
-If the parser has a ``headers`` definition the table will **also** contain key/value pairs for the indexd data.
-The following example illustrates the behaviour:
+If there are no headers it will be an only numerically indexed table which holds a value for each column.
+If the parser has a ``headers`` definition the table will **additionally** contain key/value pairs for the indexd data.
+The following example illustrates the
+  behaviour:

   .. code:: lua